ovh/docs/pages/web/hosting/cms_manual_installation_prestashop/guide.en-gb.md

 >
 > **For security reasons, we recommend deleting the installation folder located on your FTP space.**
 >
-> To do this, please refer to our guide [“How to log in to your OVHcloud web hosting plan’s FTP storage space”](https://docs.ovh.com/gb/en/hosting/log-in-to-storage-ftp-web-hosting//) and click on [PrestaShop forum](https://www.prestashop.com/forums/){.external} to ensure that you delete the correct files.
+> To do this, please refer to our guide [“How to log in to your OVHcloud web hosting plan’s FTP storage space”](https://docs.ovh.com/gb/en/hosting/log-in-to-storage-ftp-web-hosting//) and visit [PrestaShop forum](https://www.prestashop.com/forums/){.external} to ensure that you delete the correct files.
 >

 > [!success]